enkidevs/curriculum/javascript/ecmascript-2015/string-flexibility/tagged-template-literals.md

 `;
 ```

-As well as embedding _any_ JavaScript expression inside of a pair of curly braces prefixed by a dollar sign: `${5 + 5}`.
+Beyond variables, template literals actually allow us to interpolate any JavaScript expression, for example `${5 + 5}`.
 The expression will be cast to a string, then replaced inside the template string.

 ```js
 let item = "Oranges";